A non-Euclidean story or: how to persist when your geometry doesn't: The Lifts of Urist

 \splitter

 Urist is feeling content and happy.
 Their mapping project was ahead of schedule and he had allowed himself some free time for personal projects.
-Thus he is enjoying the little things in life, spending his evening crafting a small toy forge to a newly born dwarf.
-The baby was born laughing and sprouting a full beard, which was concidered a good omen.
+Thus he is enjoying the little things in life, spending his evening crafting a small toy forge for a newborn dwarf.
+The baby was born laughing and sprouting a full beard, which is considered a good omen.
 She might even be related to Urist, he hadn't checked.
 Dwarves live long lives and their resources are limited even as they are increasing and thus births are few and far apart.
-Partly because of this, the group of dwarves usually considered as family is less dependent on blood relations than on some other societies.
-The new occupant of Keshud Gab will be given gifts also by friends of her parents, but it is customary for the master craftdwarfs to congratulate the family as well.
+Partly because of this, the group of dwarves usually considered as family is less dependent on blood relations than in some other societies.
+The new occupant of Geshud Kab will be given gifts also by friends of her parents, but it is customary for the master craftdwarfs to congratulate the family as well.

 Despite the focus on his work on the toy forge, Urist can feel his mind wandering towards his great project.
-He is the maker, but not the master, of $Y$ and he was getting unsure even about the first part -- the legends did talk about gods taking direct control of dwarfs to produce legendary items like the old iron gates of their fortress that will never rust.
+He is the maker, but not the master, of $Y$ and he is getting unsure even about the first part -- the legends did talk about gods taking direct control of dwarfs to produce legendary items like the old iron gates of their fortress that will never rust.
 Even as its possible creator Urist cannot contain all of $Y$ in his head, but he may memorize fleeting images and instructions of routes planned within its cryptic structures.
-The long trips between disjoint hubs in Keshud Gab are usually travelled via routes that were discovered by trial and error in the first years after the cataclysm of geometry.
-They are taught by one hauling dwarf to another, and people diverting from the known routes usually end up in a wrong place.
+The long trips between disjoint hubs in Geshud Kab are usually travelled via routes that were discovered by trial and error in the first years after the cataclysm of geometry.
+They are taught by one hauling dwarf to another and people diverging from the known routes usually end up in a wrong place.

-Urist, and a few other mentally resilient dwarves able to withstand the effect of $Y$, have discovered several new interhubal routes by studying $Y$ in the past few months.
+Urist and a few other mentally resilient dwarves able to withstand the effect of $Y$ have discovered several new interhubal routes by studying $Y$ in the past few months.
 Yet another nontrivial task has been to figure out if all routes so far planned this way are actually implementable in the fort as the functionality of the map is yet to be verified.
 But even partial functionality of the global map demonstrated by the discovery of more efficient routes has given credit to Urist and convinced the useless nobles that Urist was the right choice for the job.